 ‘Plain English’ is both a concept and a method.
 The concept of clarity is increasingly embedded in good communications practice.
 The method is a set of rules or guidelines to achieve clarity.

-Popular simplification techniques were created several decades ago.
+Popular simplification techniques were created many decades ago.
 People with lower literacy and disability were not equally involved in the underlying research, and popular techniques are insufficient in reducing complexity for all.

 Traditional plain English